Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 Sometimes a developer will have a test or dev branch of an extension.
 To switch to it you use the switch branch button to the right in the same row.
 A dropdown window will then appear and you can select your branch from it.

+> [!NOTE]
-Historically I've had issues with this feature, so I'd recommend uninstalling and reinstalling but with the proper branch name in the install extension dialog if switching branches like this doesn't work.
+> Historically I've had issues with this feature, so I'd recommend uninstalling and reinstalling but with the proper branch name in the install extension dialog if switching branches like this doesn't work.

 ## What extensions do you recommend